SOEN6441-L/SOEN6441/doc/architecturaldesign.md

 File_Name  | Description
 ------------- | -------------
-MapEditor  |
-TableRowHeader  |
+MapEditor  | The class is used to create a window for player to edit maps of games.
+BasicInfoView  | The class is used to present the basic information of maps.
+UsefulRenders  | The class is used to render the map.

 ### 1.3 Map Elements
 The MapElements folder includes all the elements used in the map file.

 File_Name  | Description
 ------------- | -------------
-Continent  |
+Continent  | The class is to describe attributes of the continent.
-Country  |
+Country  | The class is to describe attributes of the country.
+RiskMap  | The class is to achieve the function of map editor.
-RiskMap  |
+NodeRecord  |

-### 1.4 Phases
+### 1.4 Game Controller
-The Phase folder includes all the phases in the risk game
+The GameController folder includes all the phases in the risk game

 File_Name  | Description
 ------------- | -------------
-FillTableContent  | Fill the table with countries' name and their armies FortificationPhase  |
+StartupPhase  | Fill the table with countries' name and their armies FortificationPhase  | In this class, it contains all necessary actions in fortification phase.
+Player can move army from one country to another
-ReinforcementPhase  |
+ReinforcementPhase  | In this class, it contains all necessary actions in reinforcement phase.
+Players place reinforcement armies on the map based on the calculation of correct reinforcement armies' number.
+RiskGameMain  | The class is used to create a window for player to edit maps for games.
+UsefulRenders  |	The class is used to render maps after phases.

 ### 1.5 Maps
 The folder is used to store map files.